 Julia: What does adventure mean to you in everyday life and how important is adventure to you?

 We then took off (luckily the boat actually worked without a sail!) and drove to various destinations in the direction of Bali.
-During the day we usually discovered some new places and in the evening we always spent the night on the boat in a bay.
+During the day we usually discovered two new places and in the evening we always spent the night on the boat in a bay.

-That was when our tour guide told us that he knew a place where manta rays often hang out.
-He led us there and actually discovered some!
-Suddenly he shouted “There they are!
+It was clear when our tour guide told us that he knew a place where manta rays often hang out.
+He then led us there, kept a lookout and actually discovered some!
+Suddenly he yelled "There they are!
 There they are!”.
-Then the entire group with their diving goggles ran off to jump into the open sea.
-The impressive animals awaited us underwater, but suddenly everything went black below me because such a huge manta ray swam through below me.I was so impressed and surprised that this happened to ME, because you only know it from travel bloggers.
+The entire boat group then ran off with their diving goggles to jump into the open sea at the point mentioned.
+The impressive animals were waiting for us underwater, but suddenly everything went black under me because such a huge manta ray swam under me.I was so impressed and surprised that this is happening to ME as you only ever hear about travel bloggers

-#1 listen to your gut instinct
+#1 listen to your gut feeling

 #2 if it feels right, just do it

-As with the first tip: listen to your gut feeling and if it tells you something, then just do it!
+As with the first tip: listen to your gut feeling and if it tells you something, just do it!